poolifier/poolifier/README.md

 **See examples folder for more details (in particular if you want to use a pool with [multiple worker functions](./examples/multiFunctionExample.js))**.

-Remember that workers can only send and receive serializable data.
+Remember that workers can only send and receive structured-cloneable data.

 ## Node versions